TatriX/pomidor/README.md

 Then you can press `Space` (ask for confirmation) or `Enter` to start a new period.

+After 5 minutes of the break period, pomidor will start telling you that you should finish your break.
+To snooze it just press `Space` and select `n`.

 This cycle goes on forever.
 ![*pomidor* buffer](http://i.imgur.com/wqJ0Oz8.png)